mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

   - "Use this documentation, blog post, other slack thread" to improve/deepen on your post.
 - Often if you publish and then ask, people would be less caring.
 Previews are enticing much like how an early preview of a movie is.
 It makes the readers feel special.
 They truly are.
 - After you made changes to your preview and published your post, make one last check on your blog itself.
 Make sure everything is correct.
+- Not all feedback has to be from humans.
+You can also add a [Spell Checker Extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) on VSC.
+I usually make 6-10 spelling mistakes in a post 😅.

 ## How can you make sure you don't have a knowledge curse and things are clearly explained?
-Come back to the post in 2 days, again in 2 weeks, again in 2 months, again in 6months and review them.
+Come back to the post in 2 days, again in 2 weeks, again in 2 months, again in 6 months and review them.
 See if everything still makes sense.
 I just came back to two of my old posts.
 I actually totally forgot I had them written.
 It's a peculiar feeling.
 I found:
   - Typos and grammatical mistakes.
   - Things that I skipped without explaining them.